junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I don't know.
 But I think they're coming for you."
 The Doctor glances at the window.
 The city light shakes as the crash echoes, blinking dangerously.
 The forever bright night skyline of Manhattan falls dark briefly, then comes back up.

 "What if we run?"
 Dean asks, thinking it seems to be an obvious solution.
-"They haven't got us yet, what if we just get the hell out of here and never get captured?"
+"They haven't got us yet.
+What if we just get the hell out of here and never get captured?"

 "Then that would never happen, right?"
 Rory points at his own dead body on the bed, asking the group with hope in his eyes.
 Dean admires his courage to even look at his own dead body a second time.